Information Technology provides you with computer services and is eager to answer your technology questions.

 Guest Speaker Setup

-If a guest speaker will be conducting an event or attending a lecture in the Law School building, please complete your audiovisual set up request here and indicate all audiovisual needs so the Helpdesk technicians can set up the room appropriately.
+If a guest speaker will be conducting an event or attending a lecture in the Law School building, please complete our Zoom/Event Request Form and indicate all audiovisual needs so the Helpdesk technicians can set up the room appropriately.

 If your guest requires wireless connectivity, please inform them of the following the guest wireless set up procedure.